CMillions/OSRSDpsCalculator/README.md

 Compiled using Eclipse 2020-03 with JavaSE 11, JavaFX 11.0.2, GSON 2.8.6

 I'm not using SceneBuilder for the layout, so it's all done in code by hand.
+I plan on using scenebuilder soon because mixing the view code with the control code is REALLY messy!

 I created a file named 'items-filtered.json' that uses the 'items-complete.json' file available [here](https://www.osrsbox.com/projects/osrsbox-db/).
 This file only contains equippable items from OSRS and is significantly smaller than the original.
 I did a similar thing for the 'monsters-filtered.json' file.